 32. Host a Ceilidh

-You need about 20-30 people dancing for a ceilidh to really kick off, so if your numbers cover that, it’s such a brilliant, fun and inclusive idea for your wedding entertainment.
+You need about 20-30 people dancing for a ceilidh to really kick off.
+While you might not be able to have that many just yet, it’s a brilliant, fun and inclusive idea for your wedding entertainment to keep in mind.
 It doesn’t matter if you’re Scottish or not, it’s a unique, memorable (and slightly sweaty!) way to end a night.

 33. Have a Stunning Send-Off